 In a British country estate in 1809, Septimus Hodge (Matthew Stewart) is the tutor to the precocious girl, Thomasina Coverly (Emma Ratcliffe), even as his own extracurricular activities with his lordship’s wife threaten him.
 In modern times, …

-The winners of the 2014 Brickenden Awards for Theatrical Excellence in London were announced at the Wolf Performance Hall tonight in a ceremony hosted by Harry Edison and Matt Loop.
-Celebrating the 2014 theatre season, the awards recognized productions and performances in sixteen different categories.
-(The outstanding ensemble performance, introduced last year, was retired, and there was an insufficient number of solo performances to award that category.)
+The winners of the 2015 Brickenden Awards for Theatrical Excellence in London were announced at the Wolf Performance Hall on Monday night in a ceremony hosted by Rod Keith and Matt Loop.
+Celebrating the 2015 theatre season, the awards recognized productions and performances in a variety of different categories.
+New this year were awards for outstanding youth actors.